hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_object_lock_configuration.html.markdown

 * `expected_bucket_owner` - (Optional, Forces new resource) The account ID of the expected bucket owner.
 * `object_lock_enabled` - (Optional, Forces new resource) Indicates whether this bucket has an Object Lock configuration enabled.
 Defaults to `Enabled`.
 Valid values: `Enabled`.
 * `rule` - (Required) Configuration block for specifying the Object Lock rule for the specified object [detailed below](#rule).
+* `token` - (Optional) A token to allow Object Lock to be enabled for an existing bucket.

 ### rule